 Data protection is very important to us.
 This data protection declaration informs you about the type, scope and purpose of the collection and use of personal data via our website in accordance with the German Data Protection Ordinance (DSGVO).

-We automatically collect and store in your server log files information that your browser transmits to us.
+We store information into log files that your browser transmits to us.
 These are

 - browser type/version,